Translator visa routes in Democratic Socialist Republic of Sri Lanka

 What this means for translators

-Of the 3 Democratic Socialist Republic of Sri Lanka routes that commonly fit translators, 2 need a sponsoring employer and 1 does not, and 0 can lead to permanent residence.
+Of the 3 Democratic Socialist Republic of Sri Lanka routes that commonly fit translators, 2 need a sponsoring employer and 1 does not, 0 have confirmed permanent residence mapping.
 Translators are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Democratic Socialist Republic of Sri Lanka overall is the Residence Visa (Employment Category), which also fits many translators — it is included below.